-The pupils analyse, expand, set up and configure technical building services systems including communication systems and integrate visualisation into the project planning process.
+The pupils analyse, expand, set up and configure technical building services systems including communication systems.
+While doing so, they accord due consideration to data and information security and integrate visualisation into the project planning process.

 The pupils check the technical building services plants when these have been completed, put them into operation and instruct users.